wright-group/bluesky-in-a-box/README.md

 - Create folder for data output
   - Create `~/bluesky-cmds-data` (Wherever you want data to go, should match `WT5_DATA_PATH` below
-- Edit .env for bluesky-in-a-box
+- Edit `.env` for bluesky-in-a-box
   - `copy .env-example .env`
-  - edit .env
+  - edit `.env`
      - set `HAPPI_DB_PATH=C:\Users\<USERNAME>\AppData\Local\happi\happi\happidb.json`
      - set `WT5_DATA_PATH=C:\Users\<USERNAME>\bluesky-cmds-data`
      - set `TZ=America/Chicago` (or whatever timezone you are in)

 ### Start/Update Containers

 - Start your docker
-  - if needed, checkout/pull the apporopriate branch which may have fixes for your system
+  - if needed, checkout/pull the appropriate branch which may have fixes for your system
   - from bluesky-in-a-box root directory do `docker compose up --build`
   - This will take a while the first time, but much is cached for future builds if things change
   - Future updates will redo this step with the appropriate fixes in the local version